Azrul16/Roll_A_Dice/README.md

-# This is my first flutter app while learning the Cross platform mobile App Devolopment using FLutter.
+# This is my first flutter app while learning the Cross platform mobile App Devolopment using Flutter.